Wahid-najim/Wahid-najim/README.md

 Deeply engaged in web app penetration testing, bug bounty hunting, and CTF challenges.
 Specialized in vulnerability exploitation, focusing on OWASP Top 10, SSRF, XSS, IDORs, and logic flaws.
 Developer of **RexC0n** – a powerful recon automation tool tailored to the needs of real-world bug bounty hunting.

 🧬 **Polymath**:
-Expert in **Math, Physics**, and **AI** with a sharp eye for patterns and the ability to solve complex problems in innovative ways.
+Expert in **Math, Physics,Story-writing,Drawing** with a sharp eye for patterns and the ability to solve complex problems in innovative ways.
 I approach challenges from a multi-disciplinary angle, constantly bridging knowledge gaps.

 🤖 **Robotics Engineer**:
 I design and build advanced robots with AI integration.
 Key projects include **RescueBot**, a disaster response robot, **ESP32-CAM Vision Bot** for real-time object detection, and **AI-enhanced Robotic Arms** for complex, adaptive tasks.

-🖋️ **Creative Storyteller**:
-I weave technology into stories, exploring the future of AI, cyberpunk worlds, and human-machine relationships.
-My writing not only pushes the boundaries of fiction but also informs real-world tech development.

-🎯 **Bug Hunter (Web)**:
+🎯 **Bug Hunter **:
 Specializing in advanced bug hunting techniques.
 I focus on finding vulnerabilities others might miss and strive to develop tools and methodologies to streamline the process of identifying weak points in applications.

 ---